shoebkhan09/cred-manager/app/README.md

 ## Installation

-### Requisites
+### Requirements

 This application requires a working installation of Gluu Server with at least the following: Apache server, LDAP server and oxAuth server.
 The use of oxTrust is highly recommended.

 * Enable the custom scripts required for your particular case (this can be done by tweaking LDAP directly or via oxTrust).
 Ensure that settings of scripts are properly configured - it's recommended to test if they are working fine by logging in to oxTrust by changing the authentication method: go to `Manage authentication` > `Default authentication method` > `oxTrust acr`.

-For a deeper insight, check oxauth_script.log of gluu server.
+For a deeper insight, check `oxauth_script.log` of gluu server.

 * Set the following scopes to be default: openid, profile, user_name, email, mobile_phone, phone, and clientinfo.
-This can be done with oxTrust or manually in LDAP by setting the defaultScope attribute to true for the appropriate entries under the branch of `scopes`.
+This can be done with oxTrust or manually in LDAP by setting the *defaultScope* attribute to true for the appropriate entries under the branch of `scopes`.

 * Purchase an oxd license.
 You will be given 4 bits of data: license ID, public Key, public password, and license password.